Venture into Namibia's wild heartland on this 6 night/7 day escorted tour.

 Tours depart selected Fridays and depart with a minimum of 2 guests and a maximum of 20 guests.
 All tours are in dual language German/English commentary.
 English only commentary tours are available on certain departures only.
 Also, some departure dates do not incur a single supplement - please enquire for further details.

 The tour includes 6 breakfasts, all accommodation as specified, bottled water on board, porterage, and transport/sightseeing as specified.
+A dinner package can be included (days 3-6) - cost on request.

 Today you will be transferred to the coastal town of Swakopmund, and upon arrival in the afternoon you will check in at your hotel.
 With palm-lined streets and seaside promenades, Swakopmund is a popular holiday destination in Namibia.
 For the international guest, the town is a bohemian mix of German architecture and African rhythms, a laid back attitude with adrenalin activities.
 It is colourful, it is vibrant, but most of all, it is pure fun.